 Cambridge American Cemetery (England)

-In 2008, while doing some consulting for an NHS hospital, I took a weekend side trip to see the Cambridge American Cemetery and the town of Cambridge itself.
+In 2008, while consulting for an NHS hospital, I took a weekend side trip to see the Cambridge American Cemetery and the town of Cambridge itself.
 Below are some photos I took.
 The cemetery has special meaning to my father-in-law.
-His middle name was given in honor of one of his father's airmen who died when they were all shot down during the war, so I was able to find the burial site to take a picture for him (Vincent Fazio, seen in the last photo).
+His middle name was given in honor of one of his father's airmen who died when they were all shot down during the war, so my mission was to find the burial site and take a picture for him (Vincent Fazio, seen in the last photo).

 Normandy American Cemetery (France)

 These are photos that I took during a trip to Normandy Beach and other D-Day beaches back in 2019 — from the Normandy American Cemetery.